Rsantct/pe.audio.sys/pe.audio.sys/doc/20_Reference SPL calibration.md

 (*) *It is supposed that your DRC pcm FIR has been referenced on your mid frequency region from your listening position averaged response.*

-7. Play the limited pink noise track on the LEFT channel loudspeaker.
+7. Play the mid band limited pink noise track on the LEFT channel loudspeaker.

 8. Adjust pe.audio.sys level until the SPL meter displays ~ 76.0 dBC  at your listening position.

-9. Calculate the approrpiate ref_level_gain to get 76 dBC for level=0 and set it inside config.yml.
-Restart.
+9. Calculate the appropriate `ref_level_gain` to get 76 dBC for level=0 and set it inside `config.yml`.

+Restart pe.audio.sys.

 10. Repeat on RIGTH loudspeaker, if your channels are balanced, you will get 76 dBC at level=0.

 Almost done ...

-11. In order to get the best digital S/N ratio, if your ref_level_gain value goes too low, it is prefereable to insert analog attenuation from your sound card outputs, that way your ref_level_gain will be near to 0 dB then you get the best S/N ratio ;-)
+11. In order to get the best digital S/N ratio, if your `ref_level_gain` value goes too low, it is prefereable to insert analog attenuation from your sound card outputs, that way your `ref_level_gain` will be not much away from 0 dB then you get the best S/N ratio ;-)

+Be advised: from now on your gain headroom will be ceiled as per the new `ref_level_gain`.
+If for some reason this is not enough for you, the only option is to reduce the digital gain chain by setting `ref_level_gain` for instance at -6.0 dB, then add +6.0 dB of analog gain on your analog gear.

 ## Testing whith real music:

-Bob Katz has plublished a very helpful list of CD references classified as per its loudness strenght.
+Bob Katz has published a very helpful list of CD references classified as per its loudness strength.

 https://www.digido.com/honor-roll/

-Recordings are grouped into four categories, as per how much you need to put down your calibrated volume control in order to maintain the perceived loudness when listeting to.
+Recordings are grouped into four categories, as per how much you need to put down your calibrated volume control in order to maintain the perceived loudness when listening to.

 Some examples are: